Disney World 2017 Ticket Prices

 HOW WALT DISNEY WORLD PRICES ITS THEME PARK ADMISSION TICKETS

-1. While Disney typically increases ticket prices at least once a year–late February in 2014 through 20165—it changes theme park admission prices based on the seasons of the year only for One Day tickets, which also have other curious characteristics–different prices for the Magic Kingdom vs the other three parks, and expiration.
-Multi-day tickets–which most people buy–are the same price whenever you plan to visit.
+1. While Disney typically increases ticket prices at least once a year–late February in 2014 through 2016, and early February in 2017—it changes theme park admission prices based on the seasons of the year only for One Day tickets, which also have another curious characteristic–different prices for the Magic Kingdom vs the other three parks.
+Multi-day tickets–which most people buy–are the same price whenever you plan to visit, but as of February 12, 2017 do have an expiration date–12/31/2018 (you can trade in unused expired tickets towards a new ticket.)

 2. Disney sells tickets by the day—one through ten days.
-The way it prices these days, the first three days are very expensive, while days after the third are comparatively almost free.
+The way it prices these days, the first four days are very expensive, while days after the fourth are comparatively almost free.
 See the image for exact Disney World prices.

 I have also uploaded an excel spreadsheet with the same data in it as the chart, so that you can multiply by the number of members of your own family.